sausin/laravel-ovh/README.md

     'swiftSegmentContainer' => env('OS_SEGMENT_CONTAINER'),
 ],
 ```
 define the correct env variables above in your .env file (to correspond to the values above) and you should now have a working OVH Object Storage setup :).

-Starting with `4.x` branch, the variables to be defined in the `.env` file have been renamed to reflect the names used by OVH in their configuration file.
+**IMPORTANT:** Starting with `4.x` branch, the variables to be defined in the `.env` file have been renamed to reflect the names used by OVH in their configuration file.
 This is to remove any discrepancy in understanding of which variable should go where.
+This also means that the package will fail to work unless the correct updated variables are defined in `.env` file.

 The URL is normally not going to be any different for OVH users and hence doesn't need to be specified.
 To get the values for remaining variables (like `user`, `region`, `container` etc), you can download the configuration file with details in your OVH control panel (`Public cloud -> Project Management -> Users & Roles -> Download Openstack's RC file`).